 - No authentication

-- If using the Username and Password Method, in the Username and Password fields, specify the login username and password of the SMTP server.
+If you’re using the Username and Password authentication method, in the Username and Password fields, specify the login username and password of the SMTP server.

 - In the Access Token URL field, enter the endpoint of the server.